This Version Posted: September 28, 2020

 - If you have travelled abroad, you MUST immediately self-isolate/quarantine and stay home for 14 days.
 This is due to the Canadian government putting in place an Emergency Order under the Quarantine Act.
 Further mandatory requirements for travellers entering Canada were put in place on April 14 by the federal government.
 These quarantine measures apply to all travellers arriving in Canada and is aimed at slowing down the spread of COVID-19.
 NOTE: The only exceptions are essential workers, including those who ensure the continue flow of goods and essential services across the border.

-- The Canadian government is also extending mandatory requirements under the Quarantine Act for anyone entering Canada until Aug.
-31. Border measures preventing most foreign nationals from entering Canada is also extended through July 31.
+- The Canadian government is also extending mandatory requirements under the Quarantine Act for anyone entering Canada until Sept.
+30. Border measures preventing most foreign nationals from entering Canada are also extended.